WHO WE ARE.

 GALA has been recognized for its contributions to the Hispanic arts at the local, national, and international levels.
 Most recent awards include:

-Outstanding Production in a Musical - GALA Hispanic Theatre - FAME, The Musical
+Outstanding Production in a Musical – GALA Hispanic Theatre - On Your Feet!

 For a full list of awards, click here.